poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

 Next, remember line: `'self.xmpp.event('example_tag_message', msg)'`.

-There is event name to handle from responder `'example_tag_message'`.
+There is a responder event handler that uses the`'example_tag_message'`.

 .. code-block:: python